If I Decide to Sponsor a Child in the Middle East

 What will it cost me?

-The cost of sponsoring a child in this program is U.S. $300.00 per child, per academic year.
+The cost of sponsoring a child in this program is U.S. $300.00 per child, per academic year, which covers part of the actual tuition.

 Is my payment tax-deductible?